-The California Building Code (CBC) contains the following language.
+The California Building Standards Code (CBC) contains the following language.

-CBC 11B-108 Maintenance of Accessible Features.
 A public accommodation shall maintain in operable working condition those features of facilities and equipment that are required to be accessible to and useable by persons with disabilities.
 Isolated or temporary interruptions in service or accessibility due to maintenance or repairs shall be permitted.